rcook/pansite/README.md

 ## The vision

-Currently Pansite is a trivial web app built on top of [Warp][warp-hackage].
+Currently Pansite is a trivial web app built on top of Warp.
 Routes are defined in a `.pansite.yaml` file using the following schema:

 ```yaml
 # $(@D) is an automatic variable meaning "the output directory" (a la GNU Make)